andrewliao11/CoGAN-tensorflow/README.md

 ## TODOs

 - **Modify the network structure to get the better results**
-- Try to use in different dataset
+- Try to use in different dataset(WIP)

 ## Reference
 This code is heavily built on these repo: